AhmadMkhalil/Adaptive-and-Resource-aware-Clustered-Federated-Learning-in-Vehicular-Networks/README.md

 # Driving Towards Efficiency: Adaptive Resource-Aware Clustered Federated Learning in Vehicular Networks

-Welcome to the official GitHub repository for the paper **"Driving Towards Efficiency: Adaptive Resource-Aware Clustered Federated Learning in Vehicular Networks"**.
-This repository will host the implementation of the methods and experiments discussed in the paper, once the source code is finalized.
+The official GitHub repository for the paper **"Driving Towards Efficiency: Adaptive Resource-Aware Clustered Federated Learning in Vehicular Networks,"** published at the 2024 22nd Mediterranean Communication and Computer Networking Conference (MedComNet).

+This repository will serve as a comprehensive resource for the implementation of the methods and experiments detailed in the paper.
+You can access the paper [here](https://ieeexplore.ieee.org/abstract/document/10578208).

+We aim to provide the finalized source code here, allowing researchers and practitioners to explore, replicate, and build upon our work.

+Stay tuned for updates as we finalize the code and related materials!

 ## Citation